Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Case Study

 \subsection{Simulation Results}

-We evaluate the performance using three key indicators: Intent Satisfaction Rate (ISR), Energy Efficiency (EE), and latency.
-ISR is defined as the percentage of time slots that all QoS constraints specified in the operator’s intent are satisfied.

-Fig. \ref{fig4} (a) compares ISR across the four schemes. \emph{Wireless Copilot} leads with $94.2\%$ ISR and $<50$ episodes of convergence, followed by Traditional LLM, MAPPO, and PPO.
+Fig. \ref{fig5} (b) compares Intent Satisfaction Rate (ISR) across the four schemes, which is defined as the percentage of time slots that QoS constraints specified in the intent are satisfied. \emph{Wireless Copilot} leads with $94.2\%$ ISR and $<50$ episodes of convergence, followed by Traditional LLM, MAPPO, and PPO.
 The gap hinges on HITL integration.
 Unlike traditional LLM, which only performs algorithm-level dynamic rule adjustment, \emph{Wireless Copilot} embeds human real-time intent calibration and domain knowledge pruning into the LLM.
-It can avoid semantic and QoS mismatches and trial-and-error.
+It can avoid semantic and QoS mismatches, as well as trial-and-error.
 Traditional LLM lacks this human feedback, leading to misaligned dynamic rules and lower ISR.
 MAPPO and PPO, without LLM and HITL, struggle with high-dimensional state space exploration or local throughput bias.
+Fig. \ref{fig5} (c) shows the Energy Efficiency (EE) of three schemes. \emph{Wireless Copilot} maintains the most stable and highest EE of 4.1 Mbits/Joule.
+The key is also HITL-driven domain knowledge injection. \emph{Wireless Copilot}’s LLM not only dynamically optimizes UAV protocols but also integrates human empirical energy insights via HITL, avoiding energy traps.
+Traditional LLMs’ dynamic adjustments lack human calibration, deviating from actual UAV energy characteristics.
+MAPPO and PPO suffer from coordination overhead or redundant movements In Fig. \ref{fig5} (d), \emph{Wireless Copilot} achieves the lowest average latency and the smoothest growth trend, with values ranging from 0.3 to 0.5 ms. This is because \emph{Wireless Copilot} uses human real-time feedback to refine traffic priority rules, alongside RL resource optimization.
+Traditional LLM-driven classification lacks human calibration, leading to misjudgment and resource misallocation.
+MAPPO and PPO lack priority awareness, causing latency-sensitive traffic resource starvation.